-There are many great restaurants in the State College Area, both local and chain.
+There are many great restaurants in the State College and Phillipsburg Areas.
+Both local and chain.
 There are also multiple grocery stores within a 10 minute drive from the training area.

 Students are encouraged to plan to have lunch at the class location both full days.

 Hybrid Fundamentals of Search & Rescue

 9 June 2021 1700-2200 (Online)

 The Fundamentals of Search and Rescue (FUNSAR) course is a 40 hour course and is the second, intermediate level of NASAR courses.
 It provides knowledge concerning the general responsibilities, skills, abilities, and the equipment needed by persons who are assigned to field operations during a SAR mission.

 This first ever hybrid training program will allow you to learn in an interactive online environment.
 The online instructor led trainings will bring an immersive classroom to you.
 Allowing you to take less time away from home and only be required to travel for one weekend to complete the course!